 There are few flowers more versatile or distinctive to the winter garden than the pansy.
 Available in just about any colour of the rainbow, their cheery faces are the perfect way to fill your garden with winter mirth.

-Pansies can be planted from seed or bought as seedlings, including advanced seedlings that are already in flower.
+Pansies can be planted from seed or bought as seedlings, including advanced seedlings already in flower.
 An advantage of the latter is that seeing the blooms first hand can make it easier to select your favourites.
 Choose seedlings that are bushy and robust and if they are in flower, select the ones with more buds than blooms.

 For good flowering, pansies need a sunny position but in warm climates they usually prefer some protection from the hot afternoon sun.
 In such cases, ensure they have sun for at least half the day.
 Pansies can get spindly and won’t flower well in full shade.